mmhoan/ureter_segmentation/README.md

 ## Citation
 If you use this model or code, please cite the corresponding paper:

-Moon M, et al.
+Jung et al.
-Feasibility of Training Data Extraction for Ureter Segmentation Using Dual-Energy CT-Based Two-Material Decomposition In preparation / Under review
+Generating Training Data for Ureter Segmentation Using Dual-Energy CT Two-Material Decomposition In preparation / Under review

 ## License